OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:43

-He said to them, “How is it then that David, speaking by the Spirit, calls him ‘Lord’?
+He said to them, “Then how is it that David, inspired by the Spirit, calls him ‘Lord’?
 For he says,

 ## Matthew 22:44